Diklaz/Leaflet.QgsMeasure/README.md

   // sourceTarget...,
   }
   ```
+* `qgsmeasure:newmeasure` - Event fired when the user starts a new measure
-* `qgsmeasure:measurestop` - Event fired when the measure stops
+* `qgsmeasure:measurestop` - Event fired when the measure handler are removed from map

 ### Custom html button